-On Friday after finishing my breakfast and coffee when I logged into work, everyone was moving at a slow pace.
+On Friday after finishing my breakfast and coffee when I logged into my work and noticed that everything was moving at a slow pace.
 Websites were slow to load, OneDrive access was slow, my Slack and MS Teams was running slow.
 Initially, I did not pay much attention as I was busy responding to some emails and getting tasks done.
 It got to the point, that this slowness started to hinder my work.
 My first thought was is it my Wi-Fi, but it could not have been the Wi-Fi because my Macbook is connected to a dock and I have an Ethernet cable connected to it.
 After some basic ping tests to my gateway and external IP’s and checking my Wi-Fi using WiFi Signal, I decided to ask Marvis.

 Looking at the wireless metrics in the dashboard after I logged in clearly showed me that there are issues with the throughput.
 NOTE: I could have used this screen to further drill down into the issues but decided to go with the Marvis route first.